m-Py/anticlust/README.md

 The k-means objective is given by the sum of the squared errors between cluster centers and individual data points (Jain 2010).
 The cluster editing objective is the sum of pairwise distances within anticlusters.
 Maximizing either of these objectives leads similar groups, i.e., anticlusters.
 Minimization of the same objectives leads to a clustering, i.e., elements are as similar as possible within a set and as different as possible between sets.

 To vary the objective function, it is possible change the parameter `objective`.
-To apply anticluster editing, use `objective = "distance"`, which is also the default.
+To apply anticluster editing, use `objective = "distance"`, (this is also the default).
 To maximize the k-means variance objective, set `objective = "variance"`.
 In many cases, the results for the `"variance"` objective (k-means) and the `"distance"` objective (anticluster editing) will be quite similar:

 ``` r
 anticlusters <- anticlustering(features, K = 2, standardize = TRUE,